Developmental Projects

 The Wisconsin Alzheimer’s Disease Research Center (ADRC) Developmental Project Award offers up to $120,000 to support a feasibility study targeting Alzheimer’s disease and related dementias (ADRD) research.
 Proposals may range from basic or biomedical to translational, epidemiological, caregiving, or social behavioral research.
 Clinical trials are excluded.

 Funding is available to all researchers within the University of Wisconsin–Madison, with priority given to early-stage faculty and postdoctoral trainees.
 Established researchers new to ADRD research and those with a new hypothesis that is not an extension of already ongoing research are also welcome to apply.
-Applications from underrepresented groups are encouraged.
-The applicant must have PI status at the time of the award.
+We encourage researchers from a wide range of backgrounds to apply, and welcome projects focused on groups at increased risk of dementia.
+Applicant must have PI status at the time of award (April 2026).

 Developmental projects should align with the aims of the National Alzheimer’s Project Act.
 Priority will be given to investigators who leverage the use of Wisconsin ADRC or National Alzheimer’s Coordinating Center (NACC) data or biological samples from the National Centralized Repository for Alzheimer’s Disease and Related Dementias (NCRAD) as part of their research plan.